What We Do

 At the Community Foundation of Southeastern Massachusetts, we take special pride in our leadership role, in which we work to facilitate, advise, convene and/or respond to critical community issues, such as education, the arts and the environment.

 Education: As a leader in education, we have worked diligently to increase educational attainment and opportunity, one of the most critical issues facing our region.
-To this end, we manage 75 educational funds, including four local educational foundations, 62 scholarship funds, 15 educational funds for individual schools and programs, an Early Literacy Initiative, and an adult education grant program.
+To this end, we manage 75 educational funds, including five local educational foundations, 62 scholarship funds, 15 educational funds for individual schools and programs, an Early Literacy Initiative, and an adult education grant program.
 The Community Foundation is also host to the New Bedford Education Roundtable, a forum of individuals and organizational representatives concerned about excellence in educational attainment in the New Bedford Public Schools.

 The Arts: Our involvement with the arts includes our sponsorship of AHA!
 (Art History Architecture) (opens new window), the acclaimed monthly arts and culture nights in downtown New Bedford, and more recently a seasonal version in Fall River, and our support for the burgeoning creative economy.
-We also count among our funds such arts and culture festivals as the New Bedford Folk Festival, a twi-day folk music and crafts festival held every July in downtown New Bedford.
+We also count among our funds such arts and culture festivals as the New Bedford Folk Festival, a two-day folk music and crafts festival held every July in downtown New Bedford.

 Capacity Building: The development and strength of the non-profit sector is central to our mission of improving the quality of life in our region through philanthropy.
 Throughout our history we have provided training and technical assistance to non-profits as well as individuals and groups seeking to establish such entities.